 Vaulted brick ceilings, exposed Langhe stone walls and giant wooden beams combined with modern touches make the Villa feel light, comfortable and stylish.
 The kitchen and bathrooms are all new while the five bedrooms are all exceptionally large, airy and comfortable.

 Each of the bedrooms can be configured either as a double or a twin, and extra beds or cots for children can also be provided.

 The living/dining room offers plenty of space for 12 people to dine and relax in style.
-There is an open fireplace for those chilly autumn evenings, a flat screen HD TV with UK satellite channels and a dvd player and, of course, wifi throughout the property.
+There is an open fireplace for those chilly autumn evenings, a flat screen HD TV with UK satellite channels, Apple TV and a dvd player and, of course, wifi throughout the property.

 The house is in the comune of Novello, in the Langhe, a small region within Piedmont, in Italy’s North West.
 Bordered by France to the west, Switzerland to the north and Liguria to the south Piedmont is a wonderfully varied area made up of mountains, lakes, foothills and plains.

 The house is uniquely situated right in the heart of the Langhe, Italy’s (and some would argue the world’s) best and most varied wine producing area.
 Recently recognised with UNESCO World Heritage status, vines stretch as far as the eye can see, broken only by gorgeous hilltop villages and medieval castles.
 The pace of life is slower here and tourism is still very low-key.
 There are no traffic jams, no strip malls, shops still close for lunch, people are happy to stop in the street and talk, and lunch can often take several hours.